Family Meals Focus

 by Ellyn Satter, Registered Dietitian and Family Therapist

 What most of us really want with eating is to eat enough of food we genuinely enjoy.
 Going with that energy, rather than fighting against it, makes us healthier.
 Research with the Satter Eating Competence Model indicates that this nutritional judo works.
-Eating competent (EC) people do better nutritionally and medically.
+Eating Competent people do better nutritionally and medically.
 They tend to have meals, eat a variety of food, not binge eat and have lower BMIs.
 They are more active, sleep better, and do a better job with parenting their children with food.

-Dietary Guidelines tells us to overcome our food longings
+Nutrition policy expects us to overcome our food longings

 What we really want

 In my clinical practice during those same decades, I discovered that deep in their heart of hearts (or in their taste buds and stomachs), what most people, me included, really want is eating as much as we want of food we genuinely enjoy.
 So why not, I reasoned, practice nutritional judo?
 Why not go with the energy directed toward eating enough enjoyable food rather than fighting against it?
 So my patients and I did just that, and it was a revelation—and a revolution!
 People did far better without the rules.
 They had meals, ate a variety of food, and stopped restricting and then overeating.
 The Satter Eating Competence Model 3 and the Satter Eating Competence Inventory (ecSI)4 came out of that clinical judo work.
 The rapidly accumulating ecSatter research shows that, like my patients, people who are Eating Competent, those who respect their food wishes and regularly provide themselves with food they enjoy, do better nutritionally and medically.
 They tend to have meals, eat a variety of food, and not binge eat.
 They are more active, sleep better, and do a better job with parenting their children with food.
 The benefit extends to the next generation: Children of EC parents have decreased nutritional risk.